spk3077/pdf-library-assessment/README.md

 Python Payloads could not have 0A normally, instead replaced with hex variant

 Move some comparisons in literature review to methodology.
-Went too overboard in literature view (too good)
+Went too overboard in literature view (too good

+PikePDF was originallly used for Annotation testing but was found to modify Unicocde)